Energy-aware optimization of UAV base stations placement via decentralized multi-agent Q-learning: Decentralized Q-learning with Local Sensory Information (DQLSI)

 Deploying multiple UAV-BSs in a dynamic and quickly-evolving network makes energy estimation and planning complex and difficult.
 As such, we propose a decentralized multi-agent reinforcement learning-based approach \cite{Busoniu2008} to improve the energy utilization of multiple UAV-BSs, while maximizing the connectivity of both static and mobile ground end-devices.
 We consider a framework of cooperative multi-agent system (MAS), where agents learn locally and independently.
 In such environments, the agents share the common interest of maximizing wireless connectivity while improving the energy utilization within the network.
 In this work, we focus on agents with local observability called independent learners (IL), since the assumption of joint action observability is unrealistic without central/global knowledge~\cite{Busoniu2008}.
 The Q-learning update for agent $i$ is given as,

 where $s_i$ is the present local state observed by agent $i$, $s_i'$ is the new local state observed by agent $i$, $a_i$ is the action taken by agent $i$, $r_i$ is the reward received by agent $i$ in that time step, $\alpha$ is the learning rate and $\gamma \in [0, 1]$ is the discount factor.

-In our multi-UAV-BS system, we consider a DQLSI algorithm as seen in Algorithm \ref{Algorithm_QL} with strict local observability suitable when there is limited or no access to cellular infrastructure due to disaster.
+In our multi-UAV-BS system, we consider a DQLSI algorithm as shown in Algorithm \ref{Algorithm_QL} with strict local observability suitable when there is limited or no access to cellular infrastructure due to disaster.
 We assume that each UAV-BS is equipped with an autonomous agent which takes an action and in turn, receives a reward and makes a transition to a new state.

 We explicitly define the states, actions, and reward function of our agent.